rails/rails/guides/source/association_basics.md

 ![belongs_to Association Diagram](images/association_basics/belongs_to.png)

-NOTE: `belongs_to` associations _must_ use the singular term.
-If you used the pluralized form in the above example for the `author` association in the `Book` model and tried to create the instance by `Book.create(authors: @author)`, you would be told that there was an "uninitialized constant Book::Authors".
-This is because Rails automatically infers the class name from the association name.
-If the association name is wrongly pluralized, then the inferred class will be wrongly pluralized too.
+NOTE: A `belongs_to` association _must_ use the singular term.
+If you use the plural form, like `belongs_to :authors` in the `Book` model, and try to create a book with `Book.create(authors: @author)`, Rails will give you an "uninitialized constant Book::Authors" error.
+This happens because Rails automatically infers the class name from the association name.
+If the association name is `:authors`, Rails will look for a class named `Authors` instead of `Author`.

 The corresponding migration might look like this: